mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Teleport any minion to an allied Shadow Creep.

 name:     Painful Pluck<br>
 text:     **Intensify**: Turn 1 space into Shadow Creep.
-Cannot target spaces that has tiles.
+Cannot target spaces that have tiles.

 name:     Relentless Shadow<br>
 text:     Summon a 1⚔️/1❤️ Wraithling.
 At the end of your turn put a Relentless Shadow into your hand.